Zebra crossing: United Kingdom

 In the United Kingdom, it is the law that all road users, including motorists, give way to pedestrians who have set foot on a zebra crossing.
 A fine of £100 and three licence penalty points is given to those failing to give way at the crossings.
 This penalty has attracted criticisms of leniency when compared to other countries which enforce fines of up to £2,000.
 For failing to give way at a zebra crossing patrolled by a school crossing patrol ("lollipop man/lady" as they are commonly called), however, the penalty rises to £1,000 and a minimum of three licence points, with the possibility even of disqualification.
 In the United Kingdom, motorists have to stop for a crossing patrol, even when it is not on a pedestrian crossing.

 In the United Kingdom, lollipop men or women (school crossing patrols) frequently attend zebra crossings near schools, at the hours when schoolchildren arrive and leave.
 Their widely used nickname arose because of the warning sign they hold up as they stop traffic: the sign is a large round disc on a long pole and thus resembles a giant lollipop, although they were originally of a square design.

-Continental Europe & the Middle East
+Continental Europe, Ireland, and the Middle East

 In Germany, Scandinavia, and most other European countries, pedestrians have right of way if they are still on the kerb but about to enter the crossing.

 In Switzerland yellow stripes are used for pedestrian crossings.
 Unlike a yellow tiger crossing in the UK, however, cyclists are required to dismount to cross.

+In Portugal white stripes are used for regular, permanent crossings, while yellow stripes are used for temporary crossings, which are placed in construction sites where the original crossing has been obstructed.
+Newer roads are being equipped with red-and-white zebra crossings, to increase pedestrian safety and visibility.

 In Lebanon, striped crossings are the preferred pedestrian crossing type, though many other variations exist.
 Zebra crossings are painted mostly at signalised intersections and roundabouts.
 They are also widely used in school areas and stop sign regulated intersections.
 They provide priority and right of way to pedestrians under all circumstances.